-How NPS data is helping Telstra
+How NPS data is helping Telstra improve their customer service

 Building a clear action plan around customer analytics, along with cross-function collaboration, have been vital in making Telstras customer engagement efforts a success, according to its director of research, insights and analytics, Liz Moore.

 When we talk with internal stakeholders and work out how to allocate revenues, it’s about being clear on the pathway to action.

 What will we do differently as a result of knowing that information?
 It’s a powerful question for analysts and researchers.”